spring-labs/ameba-lib/README.md

 - `@TxService` – meta-annotation combining `@Service`, `@Transactional`, and `@Validated`.
 - `@Measured` – mark classes or public methods for timing by `MeasuredAspect`.
-- `@NotLogged` – suppress stack-trace logging for an exception type.
+- `@NotLogged` – suppress stack-trace logging for an exception type; `@Inherited`, and matched across the cause chain by all three layer aspects.
 - `@NotTransformed` – opt a single service/integration method out of exception translation.
 - `@Public` – document that a type is intentionally `public`.
 - `@Default` – mark a preferred constructor/method (e.g. for MapStruct).